TUM-DataTagger/DataTagger-backend/README.md

 ## Installation instructions for development

-It is expected you have `docker` as well as `docker compose` set up and running on your machine.
+It is expected that you have `docker` as well as `docker compose` set up and running on your machine.

 ### Local configurations (Override)

 Copy the **docker compose.override.example** to **docker compose.override.yml** and add/extend port mappings as needed.

-For instance, on a Windows machine you might need to adapt the ports on each service that you want to access from outside to a local ip address:
+For instance, on a Windows machine, you might need to adapt the ports on each service that you want to access from outside to a local ip address:

 ```
 services: